What is the MS Agriculture Youth Council and what does it do?

 To develop future leaders in Mississippi through leadership and career development, industry exposure and experiential learning.

-The Agriculture Youth Council is chosen by representatives in the Mississippi Department of Agriculture and Commerce.
-The application is now closed.
-Semifinalists will be notified by April 15, 2021.
-Final interviews will be held virtually and 12-15 youth leaders will be announced by May 14, 2021.
+Applications can be found online at agnet.mdac.ms.gov/youthcouncil/.
+All applications are due by Friday, April 1, 2022.
+Semifinalists will be notified by April 15, 2022.
+Final interviews will be held virtually, and 12-15 youth leaders will be announced by Friday, May 13, 2022.

-Who is eligible to be a member of the Agriculture Youth Council?
+Who is eligible to be a member of the MS Agriculture Youth Council?

 - Any public, private or homeschool students may apply.

-- Student must exhibit an interest, passion and/ or experiences in agriculture.
+- Students must exhibit an interest, passion and/or experiences in agriculture.

 Requirements Upon Selection